 Unified Platforms: The Real Moat is Built Before You Build AI

-AI is the unlock, not the foundation.
+AI is the tool, not the foundation.

 This pattern showed up long before “AI-first” became a marketing phrase.
 It showed up in different categories, different eras, and different market conditions.
 The technology changed.
 The logic didn’t.